Dragonmystic707/exalted-reincarnated/docs/Sorcery/Spells.md

 additional (3) damage every turn.

-Creatures attuned to fire, such as its Elementals and Fire-Aspected Dragonbloods, are immune to this attack.
+Creatures attuned to fire, such as its Elementals and Fire-Aspected Dragonbloods are immune to this attack.

 ### <span class="smallcaps">Infallible Messenger</span>